OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 The following figure gives a conceptual view of what a simple Component might look like.
-This Component has three inputs (a, b, and c) and two outputs (x and y), and performs a simple calculation indicated by the equations shown in the center of the component.
+This Component has two inputs (a, b) and one output (c), and the calculation that it performs is to add the two inputs to produce the output.

+.. _`Conceptual-View-of-a-Simple-Component`:

 .. figure:: ../generated_images/Component.png
    :align: center